Core Concepts & Architecture

 Pattern 1: Sequential Pipeline

-Each node waits for previous node to complete.
+Each node waits for the previous node to complete before starting.

 Pattern 2: Parallel Branches